taste-technologists/taste-technologists.github.io/index.md

 * Three primary collections (Profiles, Recipes, Interests) as well as three "join" Collections (ProfilesInterests, ProfilesRecipe, and ProjectsInterests) that implement many-to-many relationships between them.

+## Team
+Our team consists of five developers: Amanda Achiu, Iwalani Campbell, Christina Mende, Tsz Ching Wong, and Christianne Young.

+## Team Contract
+In order to efficiently work together as a group, we have come with a [team contract](https://docs.google.com/document/d/1sjqEOUAvMnTnnFC-cFGRXGMhvwe6CVLrR_du6l2pfGI/edit?usp=sharing).

 ## User Guide

-This section provides a walkthrough of the Bowfolios user interface and its capabilities.
+This section provides a walkthrough of the Taste Technologists user interface and its capabilities.

 ### Landing Page